opsmatic/talks/notfornumbers/01main.md

 <img src="lloyd.jpg" height="500px" class="shadow"/>

-.notes So one thing that makes us sad across the board is surprises.
+.notes Surprises are the enemy of strategy.
 They're what keeps us in firefighting mode.

 <!SLIDE>